What causes buffering and what can you about it? Read on!

-If you have verified that your tv box has a good internet connection and has the latest apps and add-ons, you’re ready for Real Debrid!
+If you have verified that your tv box has is getting a good download speed and has the latest apps and add-ons, you’re ready for Real Debrid!
 Real Debrid is a premium streaming service subscription that makes streaming a dream.

 A 6-month subscription is 16 euros which is about $24 CAD.
 That breaks down to a cost of $4 a month for fast and easy streaming.

-Real Debrid links are easily identifiable as they show up colored instead of white (in the android apps) or are labeled RD, Real Debrid or Premium (in Kodi add-ons) which takes the guesswork out of which one to choose.
+Real Debrid links are easily identifiable as they show up coloured instead of white (in the streaming apps) or are labelled RD, Real Debrid or Premium (in Kodi add-ons) which takes the guesswork out of which one to choose.

 4. Watch File Sizes